-Existing Policies Changes Reason Audit Committee Charter Amendments approved were for purposes of complying with the requirements of the SEC Memorandum Circular No 4, Series of 2012 relating to the assessment of the performance of the Audit Committees of listed companies.
-The Audit Committee Charter was revised to comply with the requirements of applicable regulation.
-Nomination Committee Charter On May 5, 2013, the Board adopted the Nomination Committee Charter.
-The Nomination Committee Charter was adopted to provide, in addition to the provisions of the CG Manual, the roles, responsibilities, and authority of the Nomination Committee and the rules of procedure that will guide the function of the Nomination Committee.
 Compensation Committee Charter On May 5, 2013, the Board adopted the Compensation Committee Charter.
 The Compensation Committee Charter was adopted to provide, in addition to the provisions of the CG Manual, the roles, responsibilities, and authority of the Compensation Committee and the rules of procedure that will guide the function of the Compensation Committee.
+Governance Committee Charter On May 11, 2015, the Board adopted the Governance Committee Charter.
+The Governance Committee Charter was adopted to provide, in addition to the provisions of the CG Manual, the roles, responsibilities, and authority of the Compensation Committee and the rules of procedure that will guide the function of the Governance Committee.
 CG Manual On July 3, 2014, the Board approved the amendments to the CG Manual to comply with SEC Circular Memorandum No, 14, Series of 2014 and other relevant SEC circulars and guidelines.
 The changes were primarily in compliance with the requirements of applicable circulars and guidelines issued by the SEC.